ieb/dbus-modbus-client/README.md

 To install properly follow the instructions in the wiki document.

+# Discoveries

+There is an assumption by Victron that a PV String charges a battery, which is wrong where the pv inverter is grid tied.
+Hence a multi doesnt work to represent a Growatt, but the standard model has no fields for PV strings.
+Will try to convert the Growatt pv model into a pv inverter model, with PV strings added as custom fields.

+Converting from multi to pvinverter works, but the PV string information is lost.
+This is currently being added under an /internal path so that its not picked up by the gui.
+As far as I can tell this is not sent to the VRM and is only visible on the detail of the dbus under debug in teh gui.

+The modbus client driver was written with the assumption that all devices on a single RTU serial port would be responding.
+On startup it scans the last known configured set of units, only activates those found and saves them.
+By default the RTU client does not run a re-scan on failed devices, fixed by setting rescan to true on the SerialClient.
+This seems to cause the update loop in the service to restart the scanner every 600s.

 # TODO

-[ ] Add Estron SDM230 support
+[x] Add Estron SDM230 support
 [ ] Find out the relevance of ProductID and why Victron Support need to allocate one, if they do.
-[ ] Write a drive for Growatt MIN inverters using the MultiRS dbus area.
+[x] Write a drive for Growatt MIN inverters using the MultiRS dbus area.
-[ ] Try and add missing data from the SDM230 to the dbus [ ] Connect a p8s exporter to the dbus for more detailed monitoring via Grafana Cloud.
+[x] Try and add missing data from the SDM230 to the dbus [ ] Connect a p8s exporter to the dbus for more detailed monitoring via Grafana Cloud.
 [ ] Allow control of the PV inverter via VRM.
+[ ] Find a way of the driver continuing to work when the Growatt goes to sleep at night - made SerialClient run a rescan operation.

 ## VregLink